 Enjoy a fabulous 8-day cultural trip and all its advantages and benefits of the small group tour.
 This is a classical journey through all major captivating sites of Bulgaria.
 Centuries will pass in front of your eyes while exploring museum-villages, ancient monasteries, tombs, sanctuaries and natural phenomena.
 Besides the guided tours in the cities and tourist sites, you will be able to experience the Bulgarian style of living and mix with the locals and their traditions.

 Day 1.
 Arrival at Sofia Airport.
 Transfer to the hotel.
-Time at leisure (time permitting) and overnight.
+Time at leisure and overnight.

-In the morning we transfer to Aladzha Monastery.
-This is the most famous among the numerous rock monasteries that existed on the Bulgarian Black Sea coast in the 13-14C.
-The next stop is The Madara Rider – a unique relief of a horseman, carved on the rocks of the Shumen Plateau, which is recently under the auspices of UNESCO.
-The scientists suggest that the relief portrays khan Tervel as a victor.
-Later on we continue towards the old capital of the Second Bulgarian Kingdom – Veliko Tyrnovo.
-Just before the city we will stop for sightseeing in Arbanassi.
-It is famous for its massive houses that resemble minor fortresses on the outside, with high, solid walls and heavy gates and secret hiding-places, but which are spacious and comfortable, richly decorated and furnished on the inside.
+It will be a day with an intensive itinerary.
+A 2-hour drive along the Black Sea Coast to Varna.
+Guided walking tour of the city center with entry to the Archaeological Museum.
+The oldest man-made gold was found in Varna and is usually exhibited in the Archaeological Museum, which you will visit.
+The next stop is The Madara Rider – a unique relief of a horseman, carved on the rocks of the Shumen Plateau, which is also under the auspices of UNESCO.
+Later on we continue towards the old capital of the Second Bulgarian Kingdom – Veliko Tаrnovo.
+Just before the city, we will stop for sightseeing in Arbanassi – a village turned into an architectural museum.
+It is famous for its massive houses that resemble minor fortresses on the outside and boutique mansions from the inside.
+There are breath-taking panoramas from Arbanassi.
+Overnight in Veliko Tarnovo.
+Accommodation in hotel Gurko or similar

 Day 8.
+Breakfast.
 Transfer to the airport for departure.